Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Concluding Remarks

 \section{Concluding Remarks}

 This paper presents ``Principal Uncertainty Quantification'' (PUQ), a novel and effective approach for quantifying uncertainty in any image-to-image task.
 PUQ takes into account the spatial dependencies between pixels in order to achieve significantly tighter uncertainty regions.
-We introduced two different procedures for uncertainty assessment, which are selected based on the user's preference for balancing precision and complexity.
 The experimental results demonstrate that PUQ outperforms existing methods in image colorization, super-resolution and inpainting, by improving the uncertainty volume.
-Additionally, by allowing for a small reconstruction error when recovering ground-truth images using a selected linear subspace, PUQ produces tight uncertainty regions with a few axes and thus improves computational complexity and interpretability at inference.
+Additionally, by allowing for a small reconstruction error when recovering ground-truth images, PUQ produces tight uncertainty regions with a few axes and thus improves computational complexity and interpretability at inference.
 As a result, PUQ achieves state-of-the-art performance in uncertainty quantification for image-to-image problems.

 Referring to future research, more sophisticated choices that rely on recent advancements in stochastic image regression models could be explored, so as to improve the complexity of our proposed approximation phase.
-Additionally, investigating alternative geometries for uncertainty regions could be interesting in order to further reduce the gap between the provided region of uncertainty and the high-density areas of the true posterior distribution.
-This includes an option to divide the spatial domain into meaningful segments, while minimizing the uncertainty volume, or consider a mixture of Gaussians modeling of the samples of the estimated posterior distribution.
+Further investigation into alternative geometries for uncertainty regions could be interesting in order to reduce the gap between the provided region of uncertainty and the high-density areas of the true posterior distribution.
+This includes an option to divide the spatial domain into meaningful segments, while minimizing the uncertainty volume, or consider a mixture of Gaussians modeling of the samples of the estimated posterior distribution. \Review{Additionally, exploring alternative diffusion models and various conditional stochastic samplers presents an interesting path for future investigation.
+This could involve comparing different conditional samplers, potentially offering an alternative approach to the utilization of FID scores.}